Günther von Reibnitz: Later marriages

 Buddenbrock (1907–1999), the widow of Baron Gustav von Buddenbrock (1907–1955) and before that of Ulrich Otto Hoesch (1899–1941), who was a daughter of Alois Karl Kramer.
-He developed his wife's farm at Maforga and made it economically productive.
+He lived with his wife on her farm at Maforga.
 As the widow of Gustav von Buddenbrock, his wife is called Baroness Rosemarie von Buddenbrock in some sources.

 1976 retirement

 In 1976 Reibnitz retired to Germany, while his wife travelled between Germany and Mozambique and continued to manage the farm.
 He spent his old age in Hemmingen and died on 2 March 1983 in Breitbrunn am Chiemsee in Bavaria.
 His grave is in Garmisch-Partenkirchen.
 In 1986 his widow returned to Germany on health grounds and left the farm to neighbouring Christian missionaries.
 She died on 30 November 1999 in Marquartstein, Bavaria.
 Maforga continues to this day as a mission.

 Margarita, Reibnitz's daughter from his first marriage, married Charles Jacques Francisco in Sharon, Connecticut, on 14 September 1947.

 On 30 June 1978 in Vienna, Reibnitz had attended the civil wedding of his daughter Marie Christine to Prince Michael of Kent.
 He became the grandfather of Lord Frederick Windsor (born in 1979) and Lady Gabriella Windsor (born in 1981).
 On 30 June 1979 in Sydney, Reibnitz's only son Frederick married secondly Helen Rodda Williams, daughter of Sir Bruce Rodda Williams KBE, Professor and Vice-Chancellor of the University of Sydney.